skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 There's a few folks that I follow ahead of topical interests.
 That means, if they do something, I'll check it out even if I'm not interested in the subject.
 To that end, [Mike Bostock][ocks] is a pretty amazing combination of coding data science, and aesthetics.
 His d3 library is great.

 [Tim Pope][tpope] has some wonderful vim tools that I didn't even realize that I needed.
 [Hadley Wickham][co], likewise, has some wonderful data manipulation tools that have made certain aspects of my work much easier.

 ## What contributions are you proud of?

-I've done a lot of things I'm proud of with Haxe, but I've not always able to share it as I wished.
+I've done a lot of things I'm proud of with Haxe, but I'm not always able to share it as I wished.
 I've contributed to some of Franco's work with thx, and contributed a lot of plugins for the editors I've used over the years, including textmate and vim.